amaanabbasi/Repo_for_begginers/index.md

 # How to install django

-* before installing django you should have python and pip installed.
+* before installing django you should have python installed.
 * click [here](https://pypi.org/project/pip/) to download pip.
 * click [here](https://www.python.org/downloads/) to download python.
 * After you have successfully installed python and pip, open up your command prompt or terminal.